carsoncramer/CLiPhone/README.md

 ```
 To initiate the phone call!

-Soon I am planning on using the Levenshtein distance on your contacts to guess what person you are talking about and call that nuber. ie. "call john d" will initiate a call to John Doe if he is in your contacts.
+Soon I am planning on using the Levenshtein distance on your contacts to guess what person you are talking about and call that number. ie. "call john d" will initiate a call to John Doe if he is in your contacts.
 Stay tuned!